 Paula Levine is a media artist with deep roots in experimental narrative, and histories and dynamics of place.
 She works across media and technologies, and exhibits locally, nationally and internationally.
 Her videos have screened in such venues as the San Francisco Museum of Modern Art, San Francisco Cinematheque, Berkeley’s Pacific Film Archives, Video Out in Vancouver, BC, NY Museum of Modern Art, the Canadian National Gallery, New York’s Lincoln Center and the Getty Center.

-She has been an artist in residence at The Banff Centre for the Arts, the Experimental Television Center and the Djerassi Foundation, and has been the recipient of many awards and grants including the Canadian Council for the Arts, Art Matters, Inc., CanWest Global Award, and the San Francisco Museum of Modern Art SECA (Society for the Encouragement of Contemporary Art).
-She received a 2013-14 Zero1 Fellowship, with support from Google Public Policy, for a project entitled: On common ground, research at the intersection of global networks and empathy as a common good.
+She has been an artist in residence at The Banff Centre for the Arts, the Experimental Television Center and the Djerassi Foundation, and has received many awards and grants including ones from the Canadian Council for the Arts, Art Matters, Inc., CanWest Global Award, and the San Francisco Museum of Modern Art SECA (Society for the Encouragement of Contemporary Art).
+She was a 2013-14 Zero1 Fellow, with support from Google Public Policy, for a project entitled: On common ground, researching the intersection of global networks and empathy as a common good.